Nathan Peterman: Tennessee

 In 2012, Peterman redshirted in first year at Tennessee.
 After a poor performance against Vanderbilt, Dooley was fired as head coach.

 After his redshirt freshman year, Peterman's head coach was Butch Jones.
 Peterman was one of the three backup quarterbacks as Justin Worley won the starting job in the offseason.
 Peterman made his collegiate debut in a home game at Neyland Stadium against Austin Peay in relief of Worley in a 45–0 victory.
 He was 4-of-8 passing for 28 yards against the Governors.
 After the game against #2 Oregon at Autzen Stadium, where Tennessee was defeated by a score of 59–14, Worley was benched in favor of Peterman.
 Peterman made his first career start against #19 Florida at Ben Hill Griffin Stadium in Gainesville, Florida.
-He was injured in the game and was eventually benched for Worley during the game after completing 4-of-11 passes for only five yards and two interceptions.
+However, Peterman was injured in the game and was eventually benched for Worley during the game after completing 4-of-11 passes for only five yards and two interceptions.
 The injury ended up being a broken hand.
 Overall, Peterman appeared in four games that season, completing 10-of-23 passes for 45 yards and two interceptions.

-As a sophomore in 2014, he remained behind Worley on the depth chart.
+As a sophomore in 2014, Peterman remained behind Worley on the depth chart.
 He played in seven games and made one start, which came against #4 Alabama at Neyland Stadium, after Worley was injured in the 34–3 loss to #3 Ole Miss.
 Despite getting the start, Joshua Dobbs relieved Peterman in the game.
 Dobbs started the next game against South Carolina and kept the job for the rest of the season.
 Peterman made one last appearance as a member of the Volunteers against Kentucky.
 In relief of Dobbs in the 50–16 victory, Peterman finished the game.
-He completed 10-of-20 passes for 49 yards on the 2014 season.
+He completed 10 of 20 passes for 49 yards on the 2014 season.

 Pittsburgh

 Peterman transferred as a graduate transfer to the University of Pittsburgh in 2015.
 Under new head coach Pat Narduzzi, Peterman entered the season as the backup to Chad Voytik, but replaced him as the starter after two games.
-In his first start, he completed 20-of-29 passes for 219 yards with two touchdowns and two interceptions in a 27–24 loss to Iowa.
+In his first start, Peterman completed 20 of 29 passes for 219 yards, two touchdowns, and two interceptions in a 27–24 loss to Iowa.
 He kept the starting job for the rest of the year, completing 193-of-314 passes for 2,287 yards, 20 touchdowns, and eight interceptions as the Panthers finished with an 8–5 record.

 Peterman returned as a starter his senior year in Pittsburgh.
 Peterman had a career day against the eventual National Champion Clemson Tigers on November 12.
-He threw for 308 yards and five touchdowns in the 43–42 victory.
+He threw for 308 yards and five touchdowns in the narrow 43–42 victory.
 Pittsburgh's victory was Clemson's only loss of the season.
-He threw for 2,855 yards with 27 touchdowns, and seven interceptions as the Panthers once again finished with an 8–5 record.
+Peterman threw for 2,855 yards, 27 touchdowns, and seven interceptions as the Panthers once again finished with an 8–5 record.